 Before 1990, bleaching materials were acidic and would eat away at the teeth’s enamel, so this used to be true.
 However, materials are no ph balanced, and they won’t harm your enamel or roots.
 That being said, some whitening gels are so concentrated, they can shock the tooth.
 If you need tooth whitening, make sure you see a professional at Lavaca Dental.

 At Lavaca Dental, we are on a mission to empower our patients to take care of their teeth.
-If any of these myths look familiar to you, make sure you change your habits and contact the premier dental clinic in Port Lavaca for a checkup today!
+If any of these myths look familiar to you, make sure you change your habits and contact the premier dental office in Port Lavaca for a checkup today!